The Best Underwear for Working Out

 Finally, women face a special challenge during that time of the month.
 You don’t want to skip the gym or a Peloton class, but you may not want to have to worry about sanitary products either.

-So, I’ll address period panties or menstrual undies or leak-proof underwear that you can wear while exercising.
+So, I’ll address period lingerie or menstrual undies or leak-proof underwear that you can wear while exercising.
 This also addresses a subset of women for whom stress incontinence is a real barrier to working out comfortably.

-Here is my article on period panties.
+Here is my article on period lingerie.

 Best seamless underwear for working out